Martin Jones makes 33 saves, Sharks beat Kings 4-1

-Logan Couture, Patrick Marleau and Marc-Edouard Vlasic also scored to help San Jose rebound from a lackluster effort Wednesday night against Winnipeg.
+Logan Couture, Patrick Marleau and Marc-Edouard Vlasic also scored to help San Jose rebound from a lackluster effort Wednesday night against Winnipeg with Aaron Dell in goal that coach Peter DeBoer described as ”lifeless.”

+The Sharks have won 10 of their past 12, continuing their turnaround after a 4-10-1 start.
+Jones was part of an improved defensive effort Friday, following the 5-1 loss to Winnipeg.

+”We’ve got a lot of veteran guys in here,” Jones said. ”You go through it every year, tough stretches.
+It was pretty important to get it turned around as soon as you can and not let it spiral.”

 The Sharks beat the Kings for the second time in five days.
 But unlike Monday, when San Jose blew a 3-0 lead before winning in overtime, the Sharks kept the pressure up in the rematch.